 (Excerpted from "Some Reflections on Chicago 2007".)

 Memo from Gerry: And while we're on the subject of "homosexual behavior", Dr. Gerald B. Kieschnick (or "Gerry" if you're Pres.
 Bush), President of the Lutheran Church - Missouri Synod (LCMS) felt compelled to send a memo to the entire LCMS on the subject of the "2007 Churchwide Assembly Action" (meaning the resolution adopted to encourage restraint in resorting to disipline for rostered leaders in a mutual, chaste, and faithful committed same-gender relationship").
-Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
+Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
 Be the Life of the Party: